jquinby/jekyll-now/about.md

 ---
 Completed, most recent at the top:

+_Gardening with the Native Plants of Tennessee_, Margie Hunter
+_The Noonday Devil_, Dom Jean-Charles Nault, OSB
 _Doors in the Walls of the World_, Peter Kreeft
 _Blue at the Mizzen_, Patrick O'Brian
 _The Incarnate Lord_, Thomas Joseph White, OP